alexwlchan/alexwlchan.net/src/_drafts/reversing-a-tco-url-to-the-original-tweet.md

 'https://www.bbc.co.uk/news/blogs-trending-47975564'
 ```

-But what if you have the t.co URL, and you want to find the original tweet?
+But what if you only have the t.co URL, and you want to find the original tweet?
 For example, I see t.co URLs in my referrer logs -- people linking to my blog -- and I want to know what they're saying about me!

 Twitter don't provide a public API for doing this, so there's no perfect way to reverse a t.co URL back to its source.